What’s Happening Now?

 Project Scope

-The streets targeted for investment in this project are shown below.
+The streets targeted for investment in this project are shown above.
 These streets were chosen based on equity (prevalence of lower incomes, people of color, and renters); and effectiveness (routes that lead to neighborhood destinations such as parks, schools and transit).
-Please contact the project manager if you have questions about the project or would like to schedule a virtual meeting to see what is planned near your home.

 - Pave gravel streets: NE 62nd, 64th, 66th, 68th, and 70th*Avenues between NE Prescott Street and NE Sumner Street (NE 73rd Avenue to be paved to NE Killingsworth Street)